yasuflatland-lf/google-drive-hook/README.md

 4. Deploy the module and configure it

 ### How to generate Google Client ID and Google Secret
 * Access to the [Google Cloud Platform](https://console.cloud.google.com/home/dashboard).
 If you've not created a project.
 Create a project.
-Then generate [Google Client ID and Google Client Secret](https://developers.google.com/fit/android/get-api-key#request_an_oauth_20_client_id_in_the_console_name)
+* From the left menu, go to API and Service and select Authentication.
+Click create authentication infomation button and select OAuth client ID.
+* Create Application name (For example, GD service) and add all to the scope, and Save.
+If you want to keep it minimum, select only "https://www.googleapis.com/auth/drive"
+* Select "Other" in OAuth Client ID creation page and set the name "GD Service", and save.
+It'll show you both Client ID and Client Secret.
+Record the generated Client ID and Client Secret.
+Also please refer [this](https://developers.google.com/fit/android/get-api-key#request_an_oauth_20_client_id_in_the_console_name) document too.
 * Go to Libraly tab and add Google Drive API, then enable Drive API.
+And Click "Try this API" and  click " Authorize requests using OAuth 2.0:", then select all API links and click "Autholize"
 * Navigate to Authentication tab and create an Authentication, select Create OAuth Client ID, then select other, then add Name.
 In this case, we name it GDoc Auth
-* Record the generated Client ID and Client Secret.

 ### How to generate Authorization Code
 The detailss of scope, please refer [here](https://developers.google.com/drive/api/v2/about-auth)